ValeriiZhyla/anki-cards-ai-generator/README.md

 - English (with [Cambridge Dictionary](https://dictionary.cambridge.org/))
 - German (with [DWDS](https://www.dwds.de/))

+### Language Levels
+You can choose a CERF language level for card generation: A1, A2, B1, B2, C1, C2

+Note, that not all words can be explained at the beginner levels.

 ## Prerequisites
 1. This is an application that automates Anki cards creation process using the ChatGPT, DALLE and TTS models.
 Your [OpenAI API](https://platform.openai.com/api-keys) key is required.
 You can set environment variable OPENAI_API_KEY or use --openai_api_key option.
 2. Add-on [AnkiConnect](https://ankiweb.net/shared/info/2055492159) is used for the import of the cards.
 It must be installed.